envynoiz/countimer/readme.md

 ```
 04:50:10
 ```
-It's possible combine the different times on the countimer, it always will print the correct value depending of the selected display mode.
+It's possible combine different times on the countimer, it always will print the correct value depending of the selected display mode.
 ```
 // Default display mode
 $('.timer').countimer({